 - When comparing data from a partial period, we compare it to a previous partial period.
 For example, if you are halfway through a month and want to compare to the previous month, your metric will be compared to the same period of the previous month.

-- When comparing, if there is no difference in values, no data available to compare to, or the time period set for the dashboard, or the metric, is not suitable for a comparison (for example, the dashboard time range is set to “All Time” or "Maximum date range") then the chart displays “--”.
+- When comparing, if there is no difference in values, no data available to compare to, or the time period set for the dashboard, or the metric, is not suitable for a comparison (for example, the dashboard time range is set to “Auto” or "Maximum date range") then the chart displays “--”.

 - Trend line - To more easily see data trends over time, you can apply a trend line to your visualization.
 Select Moving Average if you want to smooth out fluctuations in data so you can more clearly gauge patterns and trends.
 Select Linear if you want to see a straight line, indicating the general direction in which your data is heading.
 When you select either option, a line is added to your chart.
 If you also select Show as cumulative, the trend line is drawn using cumulative data.
 Trend lines exclude data from incomplete, partial periods.

 Trend lines are only applicable to bar, column, and line / area chart types.
 However, they do not apply to the stacked variations of bar, column, and area charts.
 If your metric includes trend lines, your visualization will default to a column chart.